jamiewelsh25/Premier-League-Betting-Expected-Value-Model/README.md

 ## Premier League EV Model

-This project uses a Poisson model with home and away strength ratings based on 2023/24 season form to estimate the probabilities of all three outcomes of upcoming English Premier League matches.
+Tired of relying on gut feeling or generic predictions?
+This project brings you a powerful tool for analysing upcoming English Premier League matches.
+It uses a unique Poisson model that considers each team's home and away form based on the current season's data.
+Get data-driven win, draw, and loss probabilities to inform your bets or fantasy picks!

+You will need to have Python 3.8 or higher installed along with NumPy, Pandas, SciPy and Selenium to run my code.
 In order to generate an expected value for a bet, run the following script:

 python main.py 'Home Team' 'Away Team' Result Odds